The analysis presented on the website is based on the data from newest edition (2025).

 Parkinson's disease

 Severe restrictions in access to Parkinson’s disease treatment and diagnosis have been identified in the Visegrád Group (V4) countries as measured in the GAP score.
-Results vary significantly from country to country and the difference between the highest and the lowest scoring country is about 26 points.
-The main reason for the highly unfavourable assessment is extremely limited access to the newest registered drugs due to the lack of reimbursement, which results in 0% to 0.5% share of patients treated with the newest Parkinsons’ disease molecules or formulations.
+Results vary significantly from country to country and the difference between the highest and the lowest scoring country is about 28 points.
+The main reason for the highly unfavourable assessment is extremely limited access to the newest registered drugs due to the lack or restrictions of reimbursement, resulting in a share of patients treated with the latest molecules or formulations of less than 10%.

 Cross-Country